Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `term` will terminate jobs found in the jobs configuration file
   * `--all` will terminate all jobs found in the Batch account
   * `--jobid` force termination scope to just this job id
+  * `--termtasks` will manually terminate tasks prior to termination.
+    Termination of running tasks requires a valid SSH user.
   * `--wait` will wait for termination to complete
 * `termtasks` will terminate tasks within jobs specified in the jobs configuration file.
 Termination of running tasks requires a valid SSH